andrew-caputo/health-fitness-analytics/memory-bank/projectbrief.md

 5. Maintain high performance and reliability
 6. Achieve robust containerization and dependency management for backend services
 7. Enforce code quality and maintainability with linting and best practices
+8. Maintain comprehensive, browsable documentation for all project aspects

 ## Success Metrics
 1. Data accuracy and completeness